SilkRose/Pony/stories/deternal/deternal.md

 "It's not your fault either, Applejack."

-"I know, but I can't help but think…"
+"I know, but I can't help but think… I keep thinking I'm gonna open my eyes and she's gonna trot through that door… I know she's gone, but it just don't feel real."

 Twilight frowned.
 "I know what you mean."